 Local-scale and spatially variable processes likely play a larger role in determining colony-level dynamics for puffins in eastern Canada, where trajectories varied considerably among colonies (Figure 3).
 At the three largest colonies in eastern Newfoundland (Gull, Great and Baccalieu Islands), population increases are likely due to population recovery after reductions in incidental mortality of breeding adults following a moratorium on cod (gillnet) fishing in the early 1990s (Piatt and Nettleship 1987; Regular et al. 2013).
 The smaller colonies on the northeast coast of Newfoundland would also have benefited from the fishing moratorium, as this area sustained an important cod fishery for centuries.
 However, colony-specific trends are more variable in this area, possibly linked to avian and mammalian predation pressures that can have significant impacts on smaller populations (e.g. Russell and Montevecchi 1996, Zabala Belenguer et al. 2024).
 In Labrador, Arctic foxes (Alopex lagopus) and polar bears (Ursus maritimus) are known to access seabird islands during the breeding season (Birkhead and Nettleship 1995, Robertson and Elliot 2002a), which likely has a strong effect on productivity in some years.
 Puffin reproductive success is also tied to the availability of capelin (Mallotus villosus) and sand lance (Ammodytes spp.).
-In eastern Newfoundland, capelin biomass has declined and become less predictable (Buren et al. 2014, Pedersen et al. 2017), resulting in variable annual chick growth or mass breeding failures (Wilhelm et al. 2013, Fitzsimmons et al. 2017, Wilhelm et al. 2021).
+In eastern Newfoundland, capelin biomass has declined and become less predictable (Buren et al. 2014, Pedersen et al. 2017), resulting in variable annual chick growth and/or mass breeding failures (Wilhelm et al. 2013, Fitzsimmons et al. 2017, Wilhelm et al. 2021).
 However, similar reductions in reproductive success have been reported in the Gulf of Maine near the Machias Seal Island colony, where rapidly warming waters have reduced the quality of prey fed to chicks (Scopel et al. 2019, Diamond et al. 2021, Major et al. 2021) but colony abundance has apparently increased (Major et al. 2024, this study; Figure 3).

+Conclusions

-Monitoring wildlife populations comes with many challenges, and methods need to be adapted in a myriad of ways.
-Colonial seabirds are no exception, their highly clumped distributions in remote locations and dangerous habitats makes setting up design-based surveys based on stratified random sampling difficult.
-Traditional frequentist based approaches were not amenable to analyzing sparse, inconsistent and highly skewed survey results and required significant simplifying assumptions to conduct the analyses.
-As statistical methods became more flexible, some of these simplifying assumptions could be relaxed (cite some of the seabird method papers), allowing the estimates of trend that better reflected the data.
-The approach used here appears to be highly robust and addresses the previous challenges in analyzing seabird colony trends, issues such dealing with data from different methods used as technology evolves, sparsely collected data over time and huge differences in colony sizes.
-Instead of calculating a specific trend over time, the Bayesian GAMM approach models all the data in a holistic way, allowing for non-linear dynamics, appropriate weighting of colony size and sharing of trends across if the data support that sharing.
+Monitoring wildlife populations comes with many challenges, and methods need to be adapted in a number of ways.
+Colonial seabirds are no exception, as their highly clumped distributions in remote locations and dangerous habitats poses challenges for design-based surveys based on stratified random sampling.
+Traditional frequentist based approaches are not amenable to analyzing sparse, inconsistent and highly skewed survey data, and require significant simplifying assumptions to conduct the analyses.
+As statistical methods have become more flexible, some of these simplifying assumptions could be relaxed (cite some of the seabird method papers), allowing the estimates of trend that better reflected the data.
+The approach used here appears to be highly robust and addresses the previous challenges in analyzing seabird colony trends, such as dealing with data from changing methods as technology evolves, sparsely collected data over time, and huge differences in colony sizes.
+Instead of calculating a specific trend over time, the Bayesian GAMM approach models all the data in a holistic way, allowing for non-linear dynamics, appropriate weighting of colony size, and sharing of trends across colonies if the data support that sharing.
 Linear trends can be extracted at any interval required, and longer-term non-linear dynamics can be examined.
-Non-linear trends will become increasing important as time series mature, and especially for seabirds, natural oceanographic cycles influence populations, and will need to be considered when evaluating short-term trends and climate driven changes (REFS).
+Non-linear trends will become increasingly important as time series mature, and especially for seabirds as natural oceanographic cycles influence populations, and will need to be considered when evaluating short-term trends and climate driven changes (REFS).
 I also think a little shout out to data rescue and the incredible value of old data for painting a long-term picture, even if its a little rough around the edges, seems like something to say, but don’t have good words right now.